Mandatory training

 • provide expertise and insights to shape future mandatory training modules

-• ensure training modules comply with relevant standards, accreditation, legislative obligations, industrial instruments or organisational requirements to reduce and mitigate the likelihood of a risk occurring.
+• ensure training modules comply with relevant standards, legislative obligations, industrial instruments or organisational requirements to reduce and mitigate the likelihood of a risk occurring.

 Chief People Officer: